anaandmac/beyonce_project/README.md

 # Beyoncé Project

-This project is an exploratory analysis with Spotify data, more specifically *Queen B*, *Mother of the House of Renaissance*, __*Beyoncé*__ data!
+This project is an exploratory analysis with Spotify data, more specifically *Queen B* 👑, *Mother of the House of Renaissance* 🪩, __*Beyoncé*__ data 👸🏽!

 On this read.me, you can see how to access Spotify API using OAuth and some results from my analysis.

 ## Set up the Spotify Developer

-The first step is to go to https://developer.spotify.com and create a new dashboard, where it will be possible to get the client id and secret.
+The first step is to go to [developer Spotify page](https://developer.spotify.com) and create a new dashboard, where it will be possible to get the client id and secret.
 To this, after logging in with your Spotify account, you can click on Dashboard > Create app.
 ![alt text](https://raw.githubusercontent.com/anaandmac/beyonce_project/main/Screenshot%202023-12-27%20at%2022.41.54.png)

 ![alt text](https://raw.githubusercontent.com/anaandmac/beyonce_project/main/Screenshot%202023-12-29%20at%2020.20.18.png)